 These are RESC:

-- contributions made under a salary sacrifice agreement
+- contributions made under a salary sacrifice agreement - paid by employee

-- employee-negotiated increases in super contributions as part of their salary package (ie. the employee has the capacity to influence the payment)
+- employee-negotiated increases in super contributions as part of their salary package (ie. the employee has the capacity to influence the payment) - paid by employer

 These are not RESC:

-- super guarantee contributions (SGC)
+- super guarantee contributions (SG)

 - compulsory super contributions required by the governing rules of a super fund or required by a state or territory law